loraxipam/weatherstem-cli/README.md

 ## Options

 If you want to just see it on the screen, just run it.
 If you want to see the full gory details of the complete API call, use the `-orig` flag.
 If for some reason you want to see the cmd line version in JSON, you can use the `-json` flag.
+If you want boring compass rose directions, use `-rose`.

 #### Notes